 By Charles A. Eastman (Ohiyesa)

 This Cheyenne war chief was a contemporary of Dull Knife.
-He was not so strong a character as the other, and was inclined to be pompous and boastful; but with all this he was a true type of Native American in spirit and bravery.
+He was not so strong a character as the other and was inclined to be pompous and boastful, but with all this, he was a true type of Native American in spirit and bravery.

-While Dull Knife was noted in warfare among Indians, Roman Nose made his record against the whites, in defense of territory embracing the Republican and Arickaree rivers.
-He was killed on the latter river in 1868, in the celebrated battle with General Forsythe.
+While Dull Knife was noted in warfare among Indians, Roman Nose made his record against the whites in defense of territory embracing the Republican and Arickaree rivers.
+He was killed on the latter river in 1868 in the celebrated battle with General Forsythe.

-Save Chief Gall and Washakie in the prime of their manhood, this chief had no peer in bodily perfection and masterful personality.
+Save Chief Gall and Washakie in the prime of their manhood; this chief had no peer in bodily perfection and masterful personality.
 No Greek or Roman gymnast was ever a finer model of physical beauty and power.

 He did a remarkable thing once when on a one-arrow-to-kill buffalo hunt with his brother-in-law.
 His companion had selected his animal and drew so powerfully on his sinew bowstring that it broke.
-Roman Nose had killed his own cow and was whipping up close to the other when the misfortune occurred.
-Both horses were going at full speed and the arrow jerked up in the air.
+Roman Nose had killed his cow and was whipping up close to the other when the misfortune occurred.
+Both horses were going at full speed, and the arrow jerked up in the air.
 Roman Nose caught it and shot the cow for him.

 Perhaps no other chief attacked more emigrants going west on the Oregon Trail between 1860 and 1868.
-He once made an attack on a large party of Mormons, and in this instance the Mormons had time to form a corral with their wagons and shelter their women, children, and horses.
+He once attacked a large party of Mormons, and in this instance, the Mormons had time to form a corral with their wagons and shelter their women, children, and horses.
 The men stood outside and met the Indians with well-aimed volleys, but they circled the wagons with whirlwind speed, and whenever a white man fell, it was the signal for Roman Nose to charge and count the “coup.”
 The hat of one of the dead men was off, and although he had heavy hair and beard, the top of his head was bald from the forehead up.
 As custom required such a deed to be announced on the spot, the chief yelled at the top of his voice: